Exact mapping of a spin glass with correlated disorder to the pure Ising model: Probability distribution of correlated disorder

 This method is usually applied to the infinite-range version of the Edwards-Anderson model, the Sherrington--Kirkpatrick model, in which the i.i.d.\ $\pm1$ distribution reduces to a Gaussian distribution according to the central limit theorem.

 Similarly, if we set $n=1+\epsilon$ in Eq.~(\ref{eq:replica}) and choose $\epsilon\to 0$, we obtain

 Under the NL condition $\beta_p=\beta$, the $\mathcal{O}(\epsilon)$ term may be regarded as the configurational average of the free energy with respect to Eq.~(\ref{eq:prob_dist}), up to the normalization factor.
 Therefore, the theory developed in the following sections may also be considered as a $(1+\epsilon)$-replicated system of the Edwards-Anderson model on the NL, instead of a theory of correlated disorder.
-An important difference from the conventional application of replica theory is that we analyze finite-dimensional systems whereas replica theory has been predominantly applied to the infinite-range Sherrington-Kirkpatrick model and its variants.
+An important difference from the conventional application of replica theory is that we analyze finite-dimensional systems whereas replica theory has been predominantly applied to the infinite-range Sherrington-Kirkpatrick model and its variants except for a limited number of cases, e.g., \cite{Hemmen_1982,LeDoussal1988,Marinari2000,Charbonneau2017,Nahum2025,Patil2026}

 In a similar vein, the probability distribution $P_1(\tau)$ of Eq.~(\ref{eq:prob_dist_old1}) can be viewed as the $(-1+\epsilon)$-replica theory.

 This replica interpretation is provided only as an auxiliary viewpoint for the present disorder distribution.
 The exact results derived below do not rely on the replica method.